praxis-app/praxis/CONTRIBUTING.md

 - What you expected to happen, and what happened instead
 - Your environment: operating system, Rust and Node versions, and whether you were running through Docker
-- Anything you already tried, and what you suspect is going on
+- Anything you've already tried, and any suspected cause

 ## Code of conduct